stephan-mueller/quarkus-showcase/README.md

 This is a showcase for the microservice framework [Quarkus](https://quarkus.io).
 It contains a hello world application, which demonstrates several features of Quarkus and Eclipse Microprofile.

-Software requirements to run the samples are `maven`, `openjdk-1.8` (or any other 1.8 JDK) and `docker`.
+Software requirements to run the samples are `maven`, `openjdk-8` (or any other JDK 8) and `docker`.
-When running the Maven lifecycle it will create the war package and use the `quarkus-maven-plugin` to create a runnable jar (fat jar) which contains the application and the Quarkus application server.
-The fat jar will be copied into a Docker image using Spotify's `dockerfile-maven-plugin` during the package phase.
+When running the Maven lifecycle it will create the war package and use the `quarkus-maven-plugin` to create a runnable JAR (fat JAR) which contains the application and the Quarkus application server.
+The fat JAR will be copied into a Docker image using Spotify's `dockerfile-maven-plugin` during the package phase.

 **Notable Features:**
 * Dockerfiles for runnable JAR & Native Executable
 * Integration of MP Health, MP Metrics and MP OpenAPI
-* Testcontainer-Tests with Rest-Assured, Cucumber and Postman/newman
+* Testcontainer tests with Rest-Assured, Cucumber and Postman/newman
-* Code-Coverage for Testcontainer-Tests
+* Code-Coverage for Testcontainer tests
 * [CircleCI](https://circleci.com) Integration
 * [Sonarcloud](https://sonarcloud.io) Integration

 ## How to run

-Before running the application it needs to be compiled and packaged using Maven.
-It creates the required war, jar and Docker image and can be run via `docker`:
+Before running the application it needs to be compiled and packaged using `Maven`.
+It creates the runnable JAR and Docker image and can be run via `docker`:

 ```shell script
 $ mvn clean package
 $ docker run --rm -p 8080:8080 quarkus-showcase
 ```

-If everything worked you can access the OpenAPI UI via http://localhost:8080/swagger-ui.
+If everything worked you can access the OpenAPI UI via [http://localhost:8080/swagger-ui](http://localhost:8080/swagger-ui).

-## How to run a native image
+### How to run a native image

 Before building a native executable and a native image, you have to install the GraalVM on your machine.